 According to research, men in particular often "react to disagreements with more signs of physiological stress than women do, and thus, they have been shown to be more likely to stonewall than women, often in an attempt to remain neutral or avoid conflict." ~Goodtherapy.org blog

 The underlying experience of someone who shuts down, avoids or dismisses conflict is not what meets the eye.
 It's usually a self-protection strategy and not something intentionally meant to hurt the partner.
 It is a likely a learned coping strategy from childhood that served an important purpose.
-But, in adult relationship, it works quite poorly.
+But, in an adult relationship, it works quite poorly.

 The Shut Down Partner Usually Feels: